Analogues of Morozov Theorem in characteristic p>0: Introduction

 \section{Introduction}

 Let $k$ be a field and $G$ be a reductive $k$-group.
-In this article we adopt the convention of \cite[XIX]{SGA33}, in particular a reductive $k$-group is connected (see Définition 2.7 ibid.).
+In this article we adopt the convention of \cite[XIX]{SGA33}.
+In particular a reductive $k$-group is connected (see Définition 2.7 ibid.).
 We denote by $\mathfrak{g}:= \Lie(G)$ the corresponding Lie algebra.
+If $H\subseteq G$ is a subgroup we denote: \begin{itemize} \item by $\mathfrak{h}:= \Lie(H)$ the Lie algebra of $H$, \item by $H_{\red}$ the reduced part of $H$, \item by $H^0$ the connected component of the identity of $H$. \end{itemize}